jurajtoth/fei-rest/02. Basic REST application with SpringBoot/README.md

 will return **Hello John** text if you access the application @ `http://localhost:8080/hello?name=John` using **HTTP GET** method.
 ___

-You can now start implementing in next exercise:
+You can now start implementing in next exercise: [03.
+Getting all resources](https://github.com/jurajtoth/fei-rest/tree/master/03.%20Getting%20all%20resources)